cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 # poc-deep-reinforcement-learning-tradebot
 A custom implementation of the paper [**A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem**](https://arxiv.org/pdf/1706.10059.pdf).

 Keep in mind that the original paper was published in 2017.
-The markets has matured quite a lot since then.
+The markets have matured quite a lot since then.
 In particular, the trade volume and the total market cap is much higher for assets like BTC, ETH, ADA etc. The original paper only considered those coins with a high market cap.
 They would dynamically determine which assets have a high market cap and adapt what assets to trade.